fontforge/fontforge/doc/sphinx/appendices/ff-history.rst

 I was also intregued by italics.
 Converting a font to italics involves so many different things -- the font is slanted, compressed, serifs change, letter forms change, ...
-I studied exisiting fonts to see what I could learn and asked various real typographers.
-The consensis I heard from them was that I could never make a good italic font from a roman one mechanically and should not bother to try -- it would just lead to people making bad italic fonts.
+I studied existing fonts to see what I could learn and asked various real typographers.
+The consensus I heard from them was that I could never make a good italic font from a roman one mechanically and should not bother to try -- it would just lead to people making bad italic fonts.
 Good advice, but I didn't follow it.
-I thought it was a neat challange.
+I thought it was a neat challenge.
 And it was something Ikarus had done, so I wanted to do it too.

 In July a friend of mine, who is a mac user, said she wouldn't even consider